-Another ecologically significant characteristic of Pacific herring is the temporal change in size at age over time (Brown 2000) Annual deviations from long-term (1927 to 1998) mean length at age for Sitka Sound herring indicate a decadal-scale oscillation between positive and negative deviations This finding is consistent with the reported coincidence of size-at-age data for Pacific herring with the PDO (Ware 1991) Herring may be affected by ENSO events Decreased catches, recruitments, and weight-at-age of herring are at times associated with ENSO events Seabirds in the GOA that depend on herring and other pelagic forage species showed widespread mortalities and breeding failures during the ENSO events of 1983 and 1993 (Bailey et al 1995b) The similarities between the annual patterns of abundance and the location of weather systems (annual geographically averaged sea-level atmospheric pressure) are not as clear with herring as for other fish species, such as salmon The difference may result because herring populations tend to be dominated by the occasional strong year class and show considerable variability in landings through the years
+Another ecologically significant characteristic of Pacific herring is the temporal change in size at age over time (Brown 2000) Annual deviations from long-term (1927 to 1998) mean length at age for Sitka Sound herring indicate a decadal-scale oscillation between positive and negative deviations.
+This finding is consistent with the reported coincidence of size-at-age data for Pacific herring with the PDO (Ware 1991) Herring may be affected by ENSO events.
+Decreased catches, recruitments, and weight-at-age of herring are at times associated with ENSO events.
+Seabirds in the GOA that depend on herring and other pelagic forage species showed widespread mortalities and breeding failures during the ENSO events of 1983 and 1993 (Bailey et al. 1995b).
+The similarities between the annual patterns of abundance and the location of weather systems (annual geographically averaged sea-level atmospheric pressure) are not as clear with herring as for other fish species, such as salmon.
+The difference may result because herring populations tend to be dominated by the occasional strong year class and show considerable variability in landings through the years.

-The current status of herring populations may be closely related to historical fishing patterns Long-term changes associated with commercial fishing have occurred in the apparent geographic distribution and abundance of GOA herring Herring-reduction fisheries (oil and meal) from 1878 to 1967 reached a peak harvest of 142,000 mt in 1934 That exploitation rates were high may be inferred from the fact that some locations of major herring-reduction fisheries, such as Seldovia Bay (Kenai Peninsula and Lower Cook Inlet) are now devoid of herring.
+The current status of herring populations may be closely related to historical fishing patterns Long-term changes associated with commercial fishing have occurred in the apparent geographic distribution and abundance of GOA herring

+Herring-reduction fisheries (oil and meal) from 1878 to 1967 reached a peak harvest of 142,000 mt in 1934 That exploitation rates were high may be inferred from the fact that some locations of major herring-reduction fisheries, such as Seldovia Bay (Kenai Peninsula and Lower Cook Inlet) are now devoid of herring.
 It is speculated that reduction fisheries at geographic bottlenecks between herring spawning and feeding grounds, such as the entrance to Seldovia Bay and the passes of southwestern PWS, were able to apply very high exploitation rates to the adult population.
-Harvest management applied by the State of Alaska relies on biomass estimates, and harvests are held to a small fraction of the estimated biomass.
-Harvest is not allowed until the population estimate rises above a minimum or "threshold" biomass level herring-reduction fisheries were located in the GOA Populations of herring were targeted for sac roe starting in the 1970s and for sac roe and roe on kelp in the 1980s Regional herring population status is variable Population levels of herring in PWS remained at low levels in 2000, and commercial harvests were not allowed in 1994, 1995, and 1996, nor since 1998 In 1999, fishing operations were halted because of low biomass and poor recruitment Disease is strongly suspected as a factor in keeping the population levels low The herring fishery of Lower Cook Inlet in Kamishak Bay closed in 1999 after a very small catch in 1998 and remains closed because of low biomass levels Catches in the Kodiak fishery for herring sac roe are declining The bait fishery in Shelikof Strait was closed in 1999 because of its possible relation to depressed Kamishak Bay herring populations
+Harvest management applied by the State of Alaska relies on biomass estimates, and harvests are held to a small fraction of the estimated biomass Harvest is not allowed until the population estimate rises above a minimum or "threshold" biomass level

+Recent statewide herring harvests have averaged less than a third of the 1934 peak Direct comparison of past and present catch statistics is problematic, however, because current rates of harvest are thought to be substantially below those applied in 1934 (Kruse et al 2000b) Also note that recent statewide figures for herring harvests include substantial harvests from outside the GOA, and herring-reduction fisheries were located in the GOA Populations of herring were targeted for sac roe starting in the 1970s and for sac roe and roe on kelp in the 1980s Regional herring population status is variable Population levels of herring in PWS remained at low levels in 2000, and commercial harvests were not allowed in 1994, 1995, and 1996, nor since 1998 In 1999, fishing operations were halted because of low biomass and poor recruitment Disease is strongly suspected as a factor in keeping the population levels low The herring fishery of Lower Cook Inlet in Kamishak Bay closed in 1999 after a very small catch in 1998 and remains closed because of low biomass levels Catches in the Kodiak fishery for herring sac roe are declining The bait fishery in Shelikof Strait was closed in 1999 because of its possible relation to depressed Kamishak Bay herring populations